Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 A detailed breakdown of the Spanish language learning program from Duolingo

-Duolingo is one of the most popular apps in the world for learning Spanish, and for good reason.
+Duolingo is one of the most popular language apps in the world for learning Spanish, and for good reason.
 With a totally free base version and a cool course design that gamifies learning Spanish, people rave about this product.
 But the question most people have (and that we hear time and time again) is: can this e-learning tool built on games that doesn’t charge a cent really work for learning Spanish?
 We address just that question in this comprehensive review of the Duolingo Spanish program.

 To make navigating this lengthy review a little easier, we’ve inserted jump-to links above so you can quickly get to where you want to go.

 In the above video, team member John breaks down the Duolingo program in detail, covering everything you need to know.
 Or you can always keep reading our written review below for even more detail.

 Duolingo Spanish App Cost